-(a) The Schedule of Investments provides information on the industry categorization for the portfolio.
+(a) The Schedule of Investments provides information on the industry categorization as well as a Positions by Country summary.

 ^ A balance indicated with a "-", reflects either a zero balance or an amount that rounds to less than 1.

 Statement of Assets and Liabilities